 Second, businesses that post such signs are setting themselves up for liability issues, according to state law as posted on the WI Dept. of Justice website and taught in our class.

 Businesses that do NOT post can’t be held liable for incidents that happen with permit holders.
-Click here to read it for yourself or read below.
+CLICK HERE FOR SIGN LIABILITY INFORMATION (PAGE 35 AT LINK) or read below.

 Wisconsin’s concealed carry law does not exempt individual license holders from civil liability for their actions.
 You could be sued and found liable for property damage, injury, or deaths caused by your actions.